 \subsection{Heterogeneous Inter-op Parallel Strategy Searching Algorithm}

-We now present an algorithm for searching inter-op parallel strategies to minimize end-to-end training latency on heterogeneous clusters with slow interconnects.
-We first model the end-to-end latency of pipeline training under H-1F1B scheduler, then formulate the problem as a DP search to minimize this latency.
-To make fine-grained layer–level search tractable, we further apply several system-level optimizations, including pruning and parallelization.
+We now present an algorithm for searching inter-op parallel strategies to minimize end-to-end training latency on heterogeneous clusters connected by slow interconnects.
+We first model the end-to-end latency of pipeline training under the H-1F1B scheduler, and then formulate the strategy search as a DP problem to minimize this latency.
+To make fine-grained layer-level search tractable, we further apply several system-level optimizations, including aggressive pruning and parallelization.